• Skip to primary navigation

 Redgard Uncoupling is a joy to work off of as it feels like carpet.
 You need to be careful not to let debris like sawdust get into it because the top fleece layer will trap it right in.

-Additionally, it’s rolled up tighter than Ditra or an alternative so the end of the roll can be deformed.
+Additionally, it’s rolled up tighter than Ditra and the others so the end of the roll can be deformed.
 But, your pencil lines show up easily on it.

 Laticrete Strata_Mat